-The term is used loosely for items including – fasteners and fixings, metal and meshwork, seals, adhesives, vapour barriers and breather membranes, cladding and curtain walling panels, IT software and CAD systems – the list is long.
-Careful specification, design of components and understanding their interfaces is crucial for the effective manufacture, assembly and delivery of offsite methodology
+The term is used loosely for fasteners and fixings, metal and meshwork, seals, adhesives, vapour barriers and breather membranes, cladding and curtain walling panels, IT software and CAD systems.
+Careful specification, the design of components and understanding their interfaces is crucial for the effective manufacture, assembly and delivery.

-Building Boards – these can be orientated strand board (OSB) used in SIPS or closed and open panel timber frame.
-Open panels are timber frame wall panels, comprising studs, rails and sheathing on one face and a breather membrane.
+Building Boards – these can be orientated strand board (OSB) used in SIPS or closed and open panel timber frames.
+Open panels are timber frame wall panels comprising studs, rails and sheathing on one face and a breather membrane.
 Closed panels also include linings on the faces of the panel, a vapour barrier and breather membrane.

-Fixings & Fastenings – there are a massive range of specialist products used in the creation of structural panels and factory manufactured building components plus an array of insulation membranes, tapes, seals, adhesives that are increasingly driven by technological advancements, greater automation and improved efficiency.
+Fixings & Fastenings – there is a massive range of specialist products used in the creation of structural panels and factory-manufactured building components.
+There is an array of insulation membranes, tapes, seals, adhesives that are increasingly driven by technological advancements, greater automation and improved efficiency.

 Roofing – factory-manufactured panels similar to floor cassettes can be used for roofing and can also take the form of timber trussed rafters, spandrel panels or steel-based systems that can see roofs craned in and installed as complete units quickly and with minimum work at height.

-A huge range of wider products contribute to maximising the efficiencies and benefits that offsite manufacture offers including windows and doors that can be factory-fitted to specialist building design software and digital cloud platforms that are driving the technological advancements of offsite design.
+A huge range of wider products contributes to maximising the efficiencies and benefits that offsite manufacture offers.
+These include windows and doors that can be factory-fitted to specialist building design software and digital cloud platforms that are driving the technological advancements of offsite design.